vineethkumarv/sv-wiki/Structure-and-Union.md

                                              Fig 2:  Data alignment of unpacked structure

-The 'string' takes 24 bits for "sam" ,then 16 bits for bit[15:0] and 8 bits for byte.
+The 'string' takes 24 bits for "sam" , here string treat as  ascii character.
+Then 16 bits for bit[15:0] and 8 bits for byte.
 Here bitstream size is 48.
 Unpacked structure has more memory footprint than packed structure.

  **Output:**